Ofenhed/WebauthnAccounting/README.md

 3. Generate a predictable bytestring `Bs` in the same way as `Bf` was generated above.
 4. (Optional) Generate at least a 32 byte cryptographic hash `Hs` from the bytestring `Bs`.
 (This step must be performed if it's performed on the client above, and must be skipped otherwise)
 5. Fetch the public key matching the `result` field `attestationObject.authData.attestationCredentialData.credentialId` from the database, and verify `response` against the challenge `Hs` or `Bf`.
-6. Store everyting except `csrf-token` in the database, to allow for future verification. `SIGN_KEY_ID` may also be stored to simplify future verification.
+6. Store everyting except `csrf-token` in the database, to allow for future verification. `SIGN_KEY_ID` should also be stored to simplify future verification.

 #### Modifying a row in the database
 Modified rows must replace not only the data it modifies, but also the signature of the user modifiying it.
 The database should save old rows (and signatures) to be able to track who introduced a change.